Mimiduza/SQL_queries/Chicago_taxi_DB.md

 SELECT
 ts,
-CASE WHEN description LIKE '%rain%' THEN 'Bad weather' WHEN description LIKE '%storm%' THEN 'Bad'
-ELSE 'Good weather' END AS weather_conditions
+CASE WHEN description LIKE '%rain%' THEN 'Bad weather' WHEN description LIKE '%storm%' THEN 'Bad weather' ELSE 'Good weather' END AS weather_conditions
 FROM weather_records
 WHERE ts >= '2017-11-05 00:00:00' AND ts < '2017-11-06 00:00:00';